Dewey G. Whetsell

 seeking some salvation in baptismal gin –

-.. the night singer offers redemption. and
+.. the night singer offers redemption.

-Small-souled man seeks gratification in being missed,
+Small-souled man seeks gratification in being missed

-longs to be missed….by someone,
+longs to be missed….by someone

 ..
 The night singer says you matter.